jeraldrich/blog/docs/about_me.rst

 All knowledge, problems, and thoughts, could be logically scribed and forever stored and on a constantly expanding medium that copies and distributes information faster than it could ever be destroyed.

-With a simple press of a cheap plastic button, blue electric currents shoot through a vast silicon sea of microscopic electronic channels and flow through millions of sparking transistors -  busy projecting recorded 0’s and 1’s into a perfect virtual reconstruction of the thinker’s visual images painted on a pixel canvas.
+With a simple press of a cheap plastic button, blue electric currents shoot through a vast silicon sea of microscopic electronic channels and flow through millions of sparking transistors - busy projecting recorded 0’s and 1’s onto a pixel canvas, painted by logically designed blueprints.

+The thinker's imagined visions in his mind, virtually reconstructed with thought alone, on a glowing screen somewhere for someone else to see.

 Modern day Alchemy.